-Natural gas that is produced from gas fields usually contains impurities such as CO_2 and H_2S gas.
+Natural gas produced from gas fields usually contains impurities such as CO2 and H2S gas.
 This gas is called acid gas.
 The high content of acid gas could impose several problems in processing facilities such as corrosion.
 It could also reduce the gas heating value thus lowering the sales gas price.
-Especially for H_2S , it is a very poisonous gas that can inflict a serious health problem or even mortality.
+Especially for H2S, it is a very poisonous gas that can inflict a serious health problem or even mortality.
 Therefore, the removal of acid gas is necessary for natural gas production.
 The method to lower or remove the acid gas content is called gas sweetening[1].

-Current established techniques for gas sweetening is by absorption process using amine solvents such as monoethanolamine (MEA), diethanolamine (DEA), Dipropanolamine (DIPA), and Methyldiethanolamine (MDEA) solution.
-MDEA possesses several advantages such as lower vapor pressure, more stability at high temperatures, lower corrosion risk, and lower heat of reaction [2] The rich solvent is then regenerated in the regeneration unit by introducing heat via a stripper therefore it can be used for the next cycle.
+Current established techniques for gas sweetening is by absorption process using amine solvents such as monoethanolamine (MEA), diethanolamine (DEA), dipropanolamine (DIPA), and dipropanolamine (MDEA) solution.
+MDEA possesses several advantages such as lower vapor pressure, more stable at high temperatures, lower corrosion risk, and lower heat of reaction [2] The rich solvent is then regenerated in the regeneration unit by introducing heat via a stripper therefore it can be used for the next cycle.

 The solvent regeneration is an energy-intensive process.
 To reduce the energy requirement, a co-solvent with low specific heat is added such as ethylene glycol (EG).
 The effect of EG addition as a co-solvent had been investigated by a pilot scale experiment and it was found that a significant reduction (25%) of reboiler duty was obtained.
 The have a better understanding of the effect of EG addition, a model was built by applying an electrolyte-NRTL (Non-Random Two Liquid) thermodynamic package to model the vapor-liquid equilibrium (VLE).
 Moreover, a rate-based model is developed to accommodate the reaction and mass-transfer phenomena that occur in the absorption tower.
-Those approaches were successful in meeting the experiment's data[3].
+Those approaches were successful in meeting the experiment data[3].

 The utilization of a rate-based model is found to be computationally demanding and leads to longer simulation time.
 Therefore another approach is proposed by applying an equilibrium stage model combined with stage efficiency to model the kinetic and mass transfer inside the absorption tower.
-This approach was applied for the post-combustion CO_2 capture process and gave a good agreement toward experiment data[4].
+This approach was applied for the post-combustion CO2 capture process and gave a good agreement toward experiment data[4].
 On the other hand, the electrolyte-NRTL thermodynamics model is only available in a commercial simulator like Aspen PlusTM, especially through commercial licensing.
 Therefore, in this work, we propose a different approach, by applying a rather general Extended-NRTL to model the VLE combined with stage efficiency to model the rate processes in the absorption tower.
-We implement this modeling approach using the Unisim Design 490 academic license available in our process computation laboratory.
-For comparison purposes, we use the pilot plant data and simulation results using Aspen Plus simulator that is obtained by Gonzalez, et.al (2023)
+In current work, we implement this modeling approach by using the pilot plant data and simulation results using Aspen Plus published by Gonzalez, et.al (2023) as a comparison.